 Lunatic referred to being “moon-sick” or “moon-struck”, indicating how the phases of the moon were perceived to affect a person’s mind.

 The term remains in literature to describe an individual who is mentally disturbed or crazy; one unable to think straight, of unsound mind.

-A 2014 study indicated some truth in the effect of the full moon phase on a person’s mind, based on findings of higher than usual diagnoses of personality disorders presenting 12 hours either side of full moon.2
+A 2014 study indicated some truth in the effect of the full moon phase on a person’s mind, based on findings of higher than usual diagnoses of personality disorders presenting 12 hours on either side of the full moon.2

 Another study linked episodes of bipolar disorder patients to tidal phases affected by the Moon.3

 And then there’s the story connecting Werewolves to the full Moon phase, which we all know.